adamsilver/fdpb/01-Register.md

 </form>
 ```

+### Be forgiving

+TODO: Be flexible, allow spaces, uppercase, lowercase trim.
+Jared 42mins, Design Is Metrically Opposed: "it takes one line of code to trim brackets and dashes from a telephone number, but it takes 10 lines to tell the user they typed something wrong".

 ### Presenting errors

 When the user submits a form with errors we'll need to inform the user in three separate ways: